-^{}To determine whether to provide a multi-use trail/sidepath or separated bike lane, consider pedestrian and bicycle volumes or, in the absence of volume, consider land use.

-^{}Advisory bike lanes may be an option where traffic volume < 4,000 ADT.
+\To determine whether to provide a multi-use trail/sidepath or separated bike lane, consider pedestrian and bicycle volumes or, in the absence of volume, consider land use. \\Advisory bike lanes may be an option where traffic volume < 4,000 ADT.

-^{}Speeds 50 mph or greater in urban areas are typically found in urban/rural transition areas.
+\\\Speeds 50 mph or greater in urban areas are typically found in urban/rural transition areas.

-Off-Street Treatments

-Trails
+The following toolkit is tailored to Monroe County's unique context and is based on best practice design guidance, including the FHWA Bikeway Selection Guide, AASHTO Guide for the Development of Bicycle Facilities, and NACTO Urban Bikeway Design Guide.

-Shared use paths, also known as trails, include paved and unpaved paths that can be used by pedestrians and bicyclists.
+Facility Type Description + Design Considerations Guidance Off-Street Treatments <image/> Shared use paths, also known as trails, include paved and unpaved paths that can be used by pedestrians and bicyclists.
 Shared use paths can follow streets for short distances but are typically located away from streets in natural and unsettled environments.
 Trail intersections should provide clear wayfinding to direct trail users.
 Where heavily utilized or around curves, a centerline can encourage users to stay to the right.
 Crossings at major streets should draw motorists' attention and encourage yielding.

-" Rural: Any volume (typically 6,500 ADT or greater)

-" Urban: Any speed (typically 30 mph or higher)

-" Rural: Any speed (typically 55 mph or higher)

-Multi-use paths should be designed according to state and national standards.
+Settings: Urban, Suburban, and Rural Motor Vehicle Traffic Volume Yurban: Any volume (typically 15,000 ADT or greater) Rural: Any volume (typically 6,500 ADT or greater) Wurban: Any speed (typically 30 mph or higher) Rural: Any speed (typically 55 mph or higher) Multi-use paths should be designed according to state and national standards.
 This process includes establishing a design speed (typically 18 mph) and designing path geometries accordingly.

-Maintenance responsibility depends on ownership, which most often rests with towns.

-Minimizing user conflicts:

-- " Vertical objects close to the path edge can endanger users and reduce the comfortable usable width of the path. - " Vertical objects should be set back at least 3' from the edge of the path, for a height of 8'. - " 3' wide (minimum) shoulders provide space for users who step off the path to rest or to allow users to pass one another.

-Sidepaths are paved paths that can be used by both pedestrians and bicyclists.
+Maintenance responsibility depends on ownership, which most often rests with cities/towns/villages.
+Minimizing user conflicts: Vertical objects close to the path edge can endanger users an reduce the comfortable usable width of the path.
+Vertical objects should be set back at least 3' from the edge of the path, for a height of 8'.
+3' wide (minimum) shoulders provide space for users who stee off the path to rest or to allow users to pass one another.
+Sidepaths Sidepaths are paved paths that can be used by both pedestrians and bicyclists.
 They are typically located adjacent to streets and can provide connections to off-street trails.
 Crossings at intersections and driveways should draw motorists' attention and encourage yielding.
 Recessed crossings at driveways can improve interactions between bicyclists and motorists.

-Settings: Suburban and Rural
+Settings: Suburban and Rural Motor Vehicle Traffic Volume " Sidepaths should be at least 10' wide, and wider where higher bicycle and pedestrian traffic is expected (e.g. urban areas). " Special consideration must be given to the design of roadway crossings to increase visibility, clearly indicate right-of-way, and reduce crashes. " Alternative accommodations should be sought when there are many intersections and commercial driveway crossings per mile. " Maintenance responsibility depends on ownership, which mos often rests with towns.